cdclaxton/learning/C/markov-random-fields/readme.md

 p(x_1 = 1) = \sum_{x_2} p(x_1 = 1, x_2) = 0.15 + 0.15 = 0.3
 $$

-As expected, the sum of the marginal distributions is one.
+As expected, the sum of the marginal distributions is 1.

 Similarly, for $x_2$: